 Compare sales performance between specific make-model combinations to identify popular models and market trends.
 This helps in understanding consumer preferences and model popularity.

-parameter with pipe-separated make-model combinations for targeted analysis.
+Use the mm parameter with pipe-separated make-model combinations for targeted analysis.

 Example: